yoshidashingo/mocloud-procfile/README.md

 - Register your E-Mail and Password with click `Sign up`.
 - Log in to your moCloud Dashboard.

-## 2. Clone This Repository
+## 2. Fork This Repository to your own
-- `$ git clone git@github.com:yoshidashingo/mocloud-procfile-demo.git`

 ## 3. Launch Container
-- Launch `Procfile Aoos` Container.
+- Launch `Procfile Aoos` Container on moCloud Console.

 ## 4. Setup and Deploy Application
-- Connect your GitHub account to your application and deploy.
+- Connect your forked repository on your GitHub to deploy.

 ## 5. Customize By Yourself
-- Edit `index.js` and run your application.
+- Edit `index.js` and push branch to deploy your new application.